QWaveSystems/Melon_S3_FPGA/README.md

 # Melon S3 FPGA Development Board Hardware User Manual

-In order to support our work please consider supporting it with a donation or purchase the dev kit board.
+In order to support our work please consider supporting by donation or purchase the dev kit board.

 https://www.paypal.me/qwavesystems